Warrant of arrest issued for Malawi Minister of Lands

 A warrant of arrest dated 29 December shows that Msukwa committed the alleged crimes between May and August this year.

-The Anti-Corruption Bureau (ACB) said this evening that it was looking for Msukwa who is also Member of Parliament for Karonga and was appointed as Minister last year.
+The Anti-Corruption Bureau (ACB) said this evening that it was looking for Msukwa who is also Member of Parliament for Chitipa East and was appointed as Minister last year.

 “Investigations have so far established that in relation to the mentioned land matters, Hon Kezzie Msukwa on four occasions corruptly used his official powers contrary to section 25 (1) as read together with section 34 of the Corrupt Practices Act,” reads part of a ACB statement signed by Principal Public Relations Officer Egritta Ndala.